Artix Installation

 export LC_COLLATE="C"

-Input the following.
-Replace name with the previous name:
+Input this, replace NAME with the previous name:

 127.0.0.1 localhost